zonemaster/zonemaster/docs/specifications/tests/Basic-TP/basic01.md

 ## Terminology

-The term "send" (to an IP address) is used when a DNS query is sent to a specific name server.
+* "Send" - The term "send" (to an IP address) is used when a DNS query is sent to a specific name server.

+* "DNS Lookup" - The term is used when a recursive lookup is used, though any changes to the DNS tree introduced by an [undelegated test] must be respected.

 [Argument list]:                                                  https://github.com/zonemaster/zonemaster-engine/blob/master/docs/logentry_args.md